stphnmrgn/weasel/README.md

 working flat out at the same rate, would take to reach the target phrase if it were forced to use the other procedure of *single-step selection*: about a million million million million million years.
-This is more than a million million million times as long as the universe has so far existed.
+This is more than a million million million times as long as the universe has so far existed.\
+> --<cite>Richard Dawkins, The Blind Watchmaker (1996 ed., p.
+70)<cite>

 ## Algorithm